DanaMW/PowerShell-TuneUp/BinMenu/README.md

 There you are .. a custom menu with your current exe programs.

 ```
-Note: I have not tested it in a polder with spaces in the path yet.
-If you do ;et me know how it goes :)
+Note: I have not tested it in a folder with spaces in the path yet.
+If you do let me know how it goes :)